The air from Leeds United’s post-promotion bounce seeped out last season as they experienced the dreaded ‘second-season syndrome’.

-The Argentine is largely wedded to a high-risk, high-reward approach which, when in full swing, makes Leeds one of the division’s most effective and entertaining sides.
-But when the chips are down they can often resemble a cat on a hot tin roof: out of sorts and stuck in the relegation mud.
+Marcelo Bielsa was largely wedded to a high-risk, high-reward approach during his spell at Elland Road which, when in full swing, made Leeds one of the division’s most effective and entertaining sides.
+But when the chips were down they often resembled a cat on a hot tin roof: out of sorts and stuck in the relegation mud.

-Their sloppy start may be a harbinger of what is to come this season, but the good news for Bielsa is that only six games have passed, so it’s not all doom and gloom just yet.
-However, Leeds would not be the only club to experience a chastening second season following a stellar first campaign back in the top flight.
+However, Leeds are not be the only club to experience a chastening second season following a stellar first campaign back in the top flight.

 Momentum can carry a team a long way post-promotion, allowing teams to over-perform relative to their budget, but as Premier League clubs suss out their tactics and the initial buzz tempers, form can often fall off a cliff and the ever-dreaded ‘second-season syndrome’ comes into full effect.